cardboard-iguana/cardboard-iguana.com/notes/metasploit.md

 ## Venom (“msfvenom”)

-Use msfvenom to generate exploit payloads for inclusion outside of msfconsole.
+Msfvenom is a tool to create custom versions of Metasploit payloads, encoded into a variety of different binary formats and scripts.
 For example:

 ```bash
 # Use Metasploit to generate the code for a remote shell: